ndom91/checkly-vscode/README.md

 ## 📌 Installation

 - Download the `.vsix` file from the latest [Github Release](https://github.com/ndom91/checkly-vscode/releases) and [install it manually](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix)
 - `[Coming Soon]` Search for "Checkly" in your VS Code Extensions menu

 ## 🏗️ Usage

 1. You must have a valid Checkly check open in VS Code, with a filename like `*.check.js`
 2. There are two ways to initiate a check run:
    1. You can use the `🦝 Run Current File` button in the bottom status bar in VS Code
-    2. The command palette command `🦝 Run Current File`
+   2. The command palette command `Checkly: Run Current File`

 ## 🏋️‍♀️ Contributing